Scottish council (and related) workers have seen their pay held back relative to the rise in cost of living for many years now.

 There are 2 measures of inflation (or the rise in prices and living costs), "Consumer Price Index" CPI and "Retail Price Index" RPI.

-The graph below shows how a typical pay point (scp 40) salary has fallen behind where it would be, if pay rises had been matched to either CPI or RPI for April that year.
+The graph below shows how a typical pay point hourly rate has fallen behind where it would be, if pay rises had been matched to either CPI or RPI for April that year.